dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

 3. Reagent is also just a really simple to use library.
 Atoms abstract away any worrying about rerendering elements and the syntax of using reagent is dead simple.

 4. It is hard for me to debug clojurescript code.
 I still don't know how to do this efficiently.
 Many times I would see errors and have no idea why they were ocurring.
-In javascript, I would just breakpoint my code to catch the error.
+In JavaScript, I would just breakpoint my code to catch the error.
 Here I couldn't do that.
 Also, at times I would have to run lein clean and then rerun a cljscript autobuild and this took like 30 seconds each time.
 You can imagine that this is not fun.